 Once you have made your selections, you can press the "Go!" button to display information.
 The "Excel" button downloads this information as an Excel file.

-A school or district demonstrating high state test results is likely to have multiple systems that support high levels of academic achievement.
+A state demonstrating high achievement test results is likely to have multiple systems that support high levels of academic achievement.
 These may include a high level of teacher quality, advanced courses, and rigorous academic standards.
 Standardized tests results should be interpreted in the context of other measures of student achievement.

 Illinois Standards Achievement Test (ISAT)